murchandamus/bips/bip-update-process.md

 ### Adoption of proposals

 The BIPs repository does not track the sentiment on or adoption of proposals, and individual BIPs do not take statuses based on their adoption or deployment.
-After a BIP is advanced to _PROPOSED_, it is up to the Bitcoin community to adopt, ignore, or repudiate a BIP.
+It is not intended for BIPs to list additional implementations beyond the reference implementation.[OtherImplementations][] After a BIP is advanced to _PROPOSED_, it is up to the Bitcoin community to adopt, ignore, or repudiate a BIP.
 Individual Bitcoin projects are encouraged to publish a list of BIPs they implement.

 ### Transferring BIP Ownership